 We simulate deploying a large number of end devices to verify the effectiveness of eDDNN in Fig. 11, and evaluate a small number of end devices for a real-world scenario.
-Mobile energy consumption is based on the benchmark of the actual mobile transmission energy and DNN inference energy, measured by the method in subsection A. The parameters involved in the experiment are as follows: the downlink bandwidth is 400 Mbps, and the uplink bandwidth is 100 Mbps.
+Mobile energy consumption is based on the benchmark of the actual mobile transmission energy and DNN inference energy, measured by the method in Section IV-A. The parameters involved in the experiment are as follows: the downlink bandwidth is 400 Mb/s, and the uplink bandwidth is 100 Mb/s.
 The amount of end devices is 100.
-Task sizes of ImageNet and CIFAR-10 are 127 KB and 3 KB, respectively.
-Moreover, DNN model sizes are 221 MB, 76.3 MB of AlexNet, 90.7 MB, 31.6 MB of ResNet-50, and 8.22 MB, 2.4 MB of ShuffleNet for ImageNet and CIFAR-10, respectively.
-We simulate a DNN task requestor that obeys the Bernoulli distribution with a request frequency range from 10% to 130%, and randomly set α and β .
-For three DRL-based methods, we both use Adam optimizer [32] with a learning rate of 0.0001 and a mini-batch of 64.
+Task sizes of ImageNet and CIFAR-10 are 127 and 3 kB, respectively.
+Moreover, DNN model sizes are 221 and 76.3 MB of AlexNet, 90.7 and 31.6 MB of ResNet-50, and 8.22 and 2.4 MB of ShuffleNet for ImageNet and CIFAR-10, respectively.
+We simulate a DNN task requestor that obeys the Bernoulli distribution with a request frequency range from 10% to 130%, and randomly set $\alpha$ and $\beta$ .
+For three DRL-based methods, we use the Adam optimizer [31] with a learning rate of 0.0001 and a minibatch of 64.
 The reward discount factor of DecisionMaker, DeepRM, and DRLoS is set as 0.9, 1.0, and 1.0, respectively.
 Besides, we set the task processing batch and the output size of the policy network L as 100.
 And the training iteration of all methods is 1500.
 DRLoS's reward differs from the other two methods in that it maximizes resource utilization.